Table of Contents

 - 8. Milk-Bone Gravy Bones Dog Treats – 4.8/5

-- 9. Belly Bone Yogurt Dog Bone – 4.9/5
+- 9. Belly Bone Yogurt Dog Bone – 4.8/5

 They undergo different manufacturing and marketing to cater to our dog's needs.

 But the most appealing treats are usually bones or bone-shaped treats.
 These are good chewy treats for dogs that can occupy them for a long time.

 Bones or bone-shaped treats are better than regular treats because they last longer and provide more mental stimulation for dogs.

-Raw Bones vs. Chewing Bones
+Raw Bones vs. Bone Chews

-It was common to throw a dog a bone as a reward every time we're pleased with their cute antics in the old days.
+It was common to throw a dog a bone as a reward every time we were pleased with their cute antics in the old days.